How reporting can improve safety

 Reliance on just one system of error reporting to alert an organization is not wise.
 In addition to having a robust occurrence reporting system, additional processes should be put in place.
 Consideration should be given to developing triggers or metrics to indicate a potential problem, and caregivers should be encouraged for feedback regarding patient safety — some of the best information about what is actually occurring in an organization comes from front line staff.
 Anonymous safety surveys can also be an important tool to highlight safety concerns before an incident occurs.

-The Swiss chess model
+The Swiss cheese model

 Systems analysis pioneered by British psychologist James Reason reveals that catastrophic safety failures are almost never caused by isolated errors committed by individuals.
 Instead, Reason states, they are a result of a multiple of smaller errors in an environment with serious system flaws.